-The Guernsey Music Centre also currently offers broader music opportunities compared to Jersey, with 4 primary groups for beginner pupils, 6 orchestras, 5 wind bands, 2 jazz orchestras, 6 choirs, various chamber groups, e.g. string quartets and saxophone ensemble, aural and theory lessons.
+The Guernsey Music Centre also currently offers a broader music opportunities compared to Jersey with 4 Primary Groups for beginner pupils, 6 Orchestras, 5 Wind Bands, 2 Jazz Orchestras, 6 Choirs, Various chamber groups e.g. string quartets and Saxophone Ensemble, Aural and theory lessons.

 A further example of interest in instrumental exists locally.
-The JCG Music Department has responded to the number of their students who find that they have been unable to access the JMS by developing Polyphony.
+The JCG Music department has responded to the number of their students who find that they have been unable to access the JMS by developing Polyphony.
 This includes tuition on a range of instruments and voice.

-They offer tuition on instruments not currently available through the JMS, such as drum-kit, piano, voice and rhythm guitar, as well as popular woodwind and strings - flute, clarinet, saxophone, bassoon, violin and cello.
-Charges are higher than those proposed by JMS: £18 per individual lesson of 30 minutes, £27 per individual lesson of 45 minutes and £9 per half-hour session shared between 2 students.
-The JCG Governors' Report, September 2011 - August 2012 commented:
+They offer tuition on instruments not currently available through the JMS such as drum kit, piano, voice and rhythm guitar, as well as popular woodwind and strings - flute, clarinet, saxophone, bassoon, violin and cello.
+Charges are higher than those proposed by JMS: £18 per individual lesson of 30 minutes, £27 per individual lesson of 45 minutes and £9 per half hour session shared between two students.
+The JCG Governors' Report, September 2011-August 2012 commented: